 The end result is, the flatter the work surface, and the better the two work lines and long center line are to being straight and 90 degrees, the better your plane will turn out.
 The work surface and these work lines will control the alignment of the component parts during assembly.

-See the sketch below showing the work top surface and the lay out of the full length center line and the two work lines.
-When the lay out of the lines is complete, cover the build area of the work top surface with wax paper before building on it.
+When the lay out of the lines is complete, cover the build area of the work surface with wax paper or equivalent before building on it.